Lawrence County up 11 cases

 From staff reports

-Data reported to the Pennsylvania Health Department indicates there are no available adult ICU beds in the hospital with six currently staffed.
+Data reported to the Pennsylvania Health Department indicates there is one available adult ICU bed in the hospital with six currently staffed.

 The statewide percent positivity for the week of May 14 to 20 decreased to 4.5 percent from 5.3 percent last week.